 The IRS receives copies of every 1099.
 If your income doesn’t match, you’ll hear from them.

-Large Meal and Vehicle Deductions
+Do Large Meal and Vehicle Deductions Increase My Audit Risk?

 Both require substantiation.
 For meals: amount, date, place, purpose, attendees.
 For vehicles: mileage log or actual expense records.